How to Make the Supercorder Straight Flute

 sharpened like the flat ends.

-In writing the description of the drills for the image my memory is failing me.
-It may be that I had another surround that slipped over the above 14 mm bit's brass pipe surround, as it seems too small for the holes.
-One might well simplify by making the low F/E tone hole the same size as G/F# and F#/F, and undercutting to tune it sharper if F is flat. (or move the hole a touch closer to the labium?)
+In drilling a couple of new surrounds for the images below with the above 14 mm bit, I didn't use the surround at all.
+I just tried to center the bit as the surround was too small for the holes.
+For simplicity I would suggest making the low F/E tone hole and key the same size as G/F# and F#/F, and undercutting to tune it sharper if F is flat. (or move the hole a touch closer to the labium?)

 Chapter 5: Making The Keys